 - NYU-ECNU Social Work and Social Policy Research Institute

-Approximately 1,355 students enrolled in the Silver School in fall 2012.
+Approximately 1,391 students were enrolled at the Silver School in fall 2015.

 The Silver School of Social Work is committed to providing financial assistance in the form of scholarships to our most competitive applicants.
 The School awards over $10 million in scholarships each year.
 Approximately 90 percent of full-time students receive some form of scholarship, with merit-based scholarships ranging from $7,000 - $15,000 annually.

 The Silver School has 50 full-time faculty members, with doctorates that include social work, social policy, public health, anthropology, philosophy, and law.
 Through faculty research and scholarship, the School is a key source of scholarly research and publications directed at improving the practice of social work, evaluating social service and mental health programs, and developing new alternatives for meeting the needs of underserved populations.